solana-foundation/developer-content/content/cookbook/tokens/create-nft.md

 To create an NFT you have to:

 1. Upload the image to IPFS like Arweave
-2. Upload the json metadata to Arweave or similar storage service.
+2. Upload the JSON metadata to Arweave or similar storage service.
 3. Call metaplex to create an account for the NFT

 ### Upload to Arweave